Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Fermat Protocol

 The protocol itself issues tokens for miners and for development.
-In the last case, thay are deposited on accounts of the Non-profit Fermat.org until awarded as bounty or contribution payments for developers.
+In the last case, they are deposited on accounts of the Non-profit Fermat.org until awarded as bounty or contribution payments for developers.

 ### Token Usage

 End users automatically acquire fermats by receiving bitcoins into a Fermat wallet of their own.
 They can go back to bitcoins by transfering fermats into a Bitcoin wallet.

 Fermat tokens are necessary for users to pay for three things:

 #### Communication

 End users pay Fermat Nodes with fermats to be able to receive calls from other devices.

 #### Use of Fermat Components